canvasxyz/canvas/docs/ref/contract.md

 You can also create a Firebase-style contract with permissions for each table, using a `$rules` object on the model.

-This is useful for creating simpler contracts, and applications that resemble databases but still have some of the flexibility of programmable applications.
+This is useful for creating simpler contracts, and applications that resemble databases but still have programmable constraints on what data can be stored in the application.

 ::: tip
 A current limitation is that if you use $rules, you must use it for all models on a contract instead of specifying actions.
 This is a temporary limitation we have in place, since interoperability between `actions` and `$rules` has not been fully documented yet.